EURINR is expected to depreciate: Angel Broking

-According to Angel Broking, EURUSD depreciated by 0.9 percent while EURINR appreciated by 0.07 percent during the same time frame.
+According to Angel Broking, EURUSD appreciated by 0.54 percent while EURINR depreciated by 0.26 percent during the same time frame.

 Angel Broking's currency report on EURINR